Performance Boost: VALORANT’s Global Invalidation

 UI elements (also known as Widgets) are created from smaller building blocks using a tree structure.
 The tree structure is analogous to the file system on your computer.
 A Widget can have any number of children (just like a folder can have any number of files).

 These building blocks can be combined to create complex Widgets.
 Our ammo counter, for example, consists of many parts, and the tree looks something like the following:

 Putting it all together, the ammo counter building blocks look like the following:

-(The red outlines above are exaggerated for clarity.
+(The green outlines above are exaggerated for clarity.
 In practice, many of the outlines would overlap.)

 Whenever one or more Widgets change within the tree structure, it can affect multiple other Widgets.
 For example, if a Widget moves to a new position on screen, all Widgets underneath need to recalculate their position as well.
 These changes are managed by a system called “Invalidation,” which we’ll talk about in the next section.

 Invalidation is the mechanism the Unreal Engine uses to indicate when a particular Widget has changed and needs to be updated.